IBM/automation-maximo-app-suite/210-ibm-odf-storage/docs/gitops-ibm-odf.md

 2. Update the kubernetes-service plugin so that it always uses the latest version
 3. Install ODF using `ibmcloud oc cluster addon enable openshift-data-foundation`

+**Note:** Since this module uses the `openshift-data-foundation` addon, the module supports all OpenShift versions supported by the addon.
+See the [addon changelog](https://cloud.ibm.com/docs/openshift?topic=openshift-odf_addon_changelog) for more details.

 ### Command-line tools